SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

     * slowly refills when you have not used the resource recently
 * Ability 1: Rapid Fire
   * gain a brief boost to attack speed followed by a brief "Reload" debuff that prevents attacking, interrupts channelling, and prevents ability use
+* Ability 1 Alternate: Pierce
+  * Toggle Ability
+  * Projectiles deal 20% less damage
+  * Projectiles pierce once
+    * A passive later adds up to 1 additional pierce per X many level
+    * Increases pierce count only up to the bonus value
+      * For example, if a projectile normally has 3 pierces and the bonus is 2 then it will not be affected.
+If a projectile normally has 1 pierce and the bonus is 2 then it will have 2 pierces (not 3).
+  * *The purpose of this ability is to make non-piercing projectiles more viable (piercing weapons are generally better for invasions and multi-part bosses)*
+* Ability 2: Projectile Shower
+  * Channel ability with ongoing mana cost
+  * Creates weapon projectiles at the cursor aimed downward
+  * Projectile damage is reduced while rate of fire is increased
+    * both scale with weapon
-* Ability 1 Alternate: Trap
+* Ability 2 Alternate: Trap
   * launch a floating trap towards the cursor
     * the maximum distance increases with level
   * enemies that touch the trap are damaged and briefly held in placed
     * bosses and enemies that are immune to knockback are slowed instead
   * traps last a fixed duration
-* Ability 2: Projectile Shower
-  * Channel ability with ongoing mana cost
-  * Creates weapon projectiles at the cursor aimed downward
-  * Projectile damage is reduced while rate of fire is increased
-    * both scale with weapon

-### Tier 3: Artillery
+### Tier 3: Sniper
 * High damage, critical-focused, burst damage class that rewards good aim
 * Tier 2 Ability Notes:
   * Trap now causes the enemy to take triple damage from the next hit by this player
   * Rapid Fire increases charge-up rate of Charged Shot
+* Passive: Critical Force
+  * Critical hits with projectiles always pierce
 * Resource: Precision
     * Hits with Charged Shot generate 1 Precision (once per shot, not per target hit)
     * Missing with Charged Shot reduces Precision by half
-    * Each Precision increases the base critical chance of Charged Shot and Mega Shot by 5% up to 10 stacks (50% base crit)
+    * Each Precision increases the base critical chance of Charged Shot and Final Shot by 5% up to 10 stacks (50% base crit)
     * Stacking precision can virtually guarantee a critical hit
 * Ability 1: Charged Shot
   * Channelling ability